Shikha-code36/golang-tutorial-practice/tutorial5/README.md

 # Strings, Runes, and UTF-8 Encoding in Go

-This README will guide you through some basic concepts in Go, including strings, runes, and UTF-8 encoding.
+This will guide you through some basic concepts in Go, including strings, runes, and UTF-8 encoding.
 The code we'll be discussing demonstrates these concepts in a simple and understandable way.

 ## Strings and UTF-8 Encoding